 On April 25, 2016, the U.S. Department of Agriculture (USDA) published the final rule for the CACFP NMP.
 The NMP aligns with the latest Dietary Guidelines for Americans, reflects evidence-based nutrition science, and includes stakeholder comments to the proposed rule.
 The NMP standards are effective October 1, 2017.
-This Web page was updated as of September 2017 to include: Information on additional USDA Policies., CDE Management Bulletins and FAQ's.
+This Web page was updated as of November 2017 to include: Information on trainings.

 For more information or if you have any questions, please contact the California Department of Education (CDE) Nutrition Services Division CACFP team by e-mail at NMP4CACFP@cde.ca.gov.

 The New Meal Patterns (NMP)

 Child Nutrition Program operators participating in the CACFP, National School Lunch Program, School Breakfast Program, and Summer Food Service Program (SFSP), including CACFP centers and day care homes (DCH), school food authorities, and SFSP sites serving children under six years of age, must comply with the updated meal pattern requirements no later than October 1, 2017.

 If you are viewing this Web page prior to October 1, 2017, and would like information on the current CACFP meal patterns, please visit the CDE CACFP Web page.

 U.S. Department of Agriculture Guidance